 These "suspect" building materials include: plasters, floor tile, adhesives, and even concrete block.
 EPA has published a list of suspect building materials.

 Asbestos fibers become a health hazard when they are released into the air and breathed into the lungs.
 Intact asbestos and undistrubed buildling materials do not pose a health hazard.
-SUNY Geneseo EHS has published a document that summarizes asbestos health related information and other asbestos related information.
-Additional information on mesothelioma, can be found here.
+SUNY Geneseo EHS has published a pamphlet that summarizes asbestos health related information and other asbestos related information.

 Asbestos is perhaps the most regulated mineral in New York State.
 Disturbing or using asbestos containing materials are subject to: